 - Long Title: Most of the productions have rather long titles.
 In particular, Five Centimeters Per Second's proper title is 5 Centimeters Per Second: A Chain Of Short Stories About Their Distance.
 And Children Who Chase Lost Voices is only part of the Gratuitous English subtitle of Hoshi o Ou Kodomo: Children Who Chase Lost Voices From Deep Below (the first part means "Children Who Chase Stars").

 - Minimalism: The style of his early works (before Children Who Chase Lost Voices) is very minimalist, focusing heavily on the environment and the associated emotions instead of the plot, as if he is translating a prose into a visual form.
 These ones also often feature a Minimalist Cast with almost zero side characters.

-- Mundane Fantastic: One interesting thing about Makoto Shinkai's stories is that they often blend together highly fantastic stories with down-to-earth emotions.
+- Mundane Fantastic: One interesting thing about Makoto Shinkai's stories is that they often blend together highly fantastic stories with sci-fi or even Magic Realism elements with down-to-earth emotions.
 She and Her Cat, 5 Centimeters per Second, and The Garden of Words are his only movies without anything supernatural.

 - One-Man Army: Shinkai did everything save the music and the female lead's voice in Voices Of A Distant Star.
 In his subsequent works, he has had a production team helping him.

 - Production Posse: Sort of.
 The English dubs for almost all of his works were directed by Steven Foster at ADV Films.
 5 Centimeters Per Second got a second dub from Bang Zoom directed by Alex von David.
 Recently, your name. and Weathering With You went to NYAV Post, with Michael Sinterniklaas and Stephanie Sheh co-directing.